JJ Redick: College career

 In his first year at Duke University, Redick led his team with 30 points in their victory over NC State in the ACC Tournament championship game.
 He put up 26 points against Central Michigan in the second round of the NCAA tournament.
 However, he struggled in Duke's Sweet Sixteen loss to Kansas, hitting only two of 16 shots.

 Redick served as co-captain in his junior year, along with senior point guard Daniel Ewing.
 He also served as captain his senior year, along with fellow seniors Shelden Williams, Sean Dockery and Lee Melchionni.

 In the 2004–05 season, Redick led Duke in scoring with 21.8 points per game.
 He won the ACC Player of the Year award, and the Adolph F. Rupp Trophy for national player of the year.
 Redick's victory in the Rupp voting spoiled the consensus for Utah's Andrew Bogut, who won every other major player of the year award.
 In 2006, after facing close competition all year from Gonzaga's Adam Morrison, Redick won the major player of the year awards.

-Redick set a record for the most consecutive free throws made in the ACC with 54.
+Redick set an ACC record for consecutive free throws with 54.
 This record began on March 20, 2003, and ended on January 15, 2004.
 It was broken on January 22, 2012, by Scott Wood from NC State.
 Redick entered his final postseason with a chance to go down as the NCAA's all-time leading free-throw shooter.
-The record, 91.3%, was held at the time by Gary Buchanan of Villanova.
+The record, 91.3% (minimum 300 made and 2.5/game), was held at the time by Gary Buchanan of Villanova.
 In an otherwise triumphant visit to Greensboro Coliseum for the 2006 ACC tournament and early NCAA tournament games, Redick struggled at the line, lowering his career free-throw percentage by about 0.5% and finishing his career with 91.16% (660 out of 724).

 On February 14, 2006, in the first half of a game against Wake Forest, Redick broke Virginia alumnus Curtis Staples's NCAA record of 413 career three-pointers made.
 Keydren Clark of Saint Peter's College subsequently surpassed Redick's mark in the MAAC tournament.
 However, Redick returned the favor by hitting 15 three-pointers in the ACC Tournament and 12 in the NCAA Tournament to finish ahead of Clark.
 Redick finished his career with an NCAA-record 457 three-point field goals shooting 40.4% from three-point range.
 His career three-pointers record was broken on February 2, 2014, by Oakland University's Travis Bader.